 An accessible chill-out record, ‘London Overgrown’ was Foxx’s first wholly solo ambient release since the ‘Cathedral Oceans’ trilogy.
 With the visual narrative of a derelict London where vines and shrubbery are allowed to grow unhindered throughout the city, ‘The Beautiful Ghost’ was like Beethoven reimagined for the 23rd Century with beautiful string synths placed in a cavernous reverb.

 Available on the JOHN FOXX album ‘London Overgrown’ via Metamatic Records

 JOHN FOXX & THE MATHS A Man & A Woman (2016)

-A previously unreleased song, ‘A Man & A Woman’ was a surprise in that it was less rigid than previous JOHN FOXX & THE MATHS recordings.
-Featuring the enchanting voice of Hannah Peel, it was a departure that even featured some acoustic guitar flourishes.
+‘A Man & A Woman’ was less rigid than previous JOHN FOXX & THE MATHS recordings featuring the enchanting voice of Hannah Peel and even some acoustic guitar flourishes.
 Despite this, vintage synths were still a key element to his mathematical theories: “Analogue is a bit more complex – still mysterious and rebellious.
 Digital is more controllable.
 Use where necessary.
 Avoid anything with a multi-function menu!”

-Available on the JOHN FOXX album ’21st Century: A Man, A Woman And A City’ via Metamatic Records
+Available on the JOHN FOXX album ’21st Century: A Man, A Woman & A City’ via Metamatic Records

 Text by Chi Ming Lai